Joeclinton1/ChromeEngine-Docs/docs/tutorials/01-Platformer Tutorial/02-Create the Platforms.md

-# Modelling the Game Scene
+# Modelling Geometry
 Normally modelling a game scene could take a while but in ChromeEngine it's super Easy!
 Once again here's the scene we're going to be making:
 ![Diagram of Platformer Scene](media/the-plan.png "The plan")

 It has a start and end platform, 5 in between platforms, two spikes and an enemy.

 In ChromeEngine, all code for modelling the scene should be placed in the aptly named sprite `Setup` within the custom block `setup scene objects` .
-We're going to do all our modelling via code which is nice and easy for our simple platformer, however we recommend you use 3D modelling software like Blender for bigger game scenes as it'll make your life alot easier.
+We're going to do all our modelling via code which is nice and easy for our simple platformer, however we recommend you use 3D modelling software like Blender for bigger game scenes as it'll make your life a lot easier.
 To see how to do that go [here](/docs/tutorials/Modelling%20with%20Blender/Modelling-with-blender)

 ## First add a player